Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 The Norway rat, often referred to as the brown or sewer rat, can reportedly grow to the size of a kitten.

-Norway rats are excellent swimmers, and prefer to seek food from a single source.
+Norway rats are excellent swimmers and prefer to seek food from a single source.

 Roof rats, as their name implies, prefer elevated spaces.
 Agile climbers, they often take refuge in ceilings, like to travel in groups and are active during the night.

 House mice, despite their small size, are prolific breeders, capable of giving birth to 20 pups each time.
-Theoretically, their numbers can expand from two to two million within 24 months in an environment free from predator and human intervention.
+Theoretically, their numbers can expand from two to two million within 24 months in an environment free of predators and human intervention.

-Mr Rave Lee, assistant innovation manager at PestBusters, said: “In the industry, we have this rule of thumb: If your thumb fits into a hole, a rat can squeeze through because their body is so flexible.
+Mr Rave Lee, assistant innovation manager at PestBusters, said: “In the industry, we have this rule of thumb: If your thumb fits into a hole, a rat can squeeze through it because its body is so flexible.

-“For house mice, the hole only needs to be the size of your pinky.”
+“For a house mouse, the hole needs to be only the size of your pinky.”

 These commensal rodents, or rats that live in human habitats, are not unique to Singapore.
 Many other urban cities grapple with these species.